ietf-gitwg/using-github/draft-thomson-github-bcp.md

 A working group that uses Github SHOULD provide this facility.
 However, setting up this mailing list can be onerous and better solutions are still being sought.

+# Advice to Editors

+Document editors are primarily responsible for maintaining documents.
+Taking on a few additional tasks can greatly improve the process for the working group.

+Using Github means that it is more likely that a contribution is made by users who aren't very familiar with the work.
+If a duplicate issue is raised, point the user to the existing issue before closing the issue.
+If a contributor seems rude in a comment, be courteous in response.

+Pull requests from new contributors can contain errors or omissions.
+Some contributors won't natively speak English, so changes might have grammatical errors.
+If a change is generally sound, rather than rejecting the pull request or requesting changes, accept the change and then make any minor corrections yourself.

+Never close a pull request or issue without first understanding why it was made and then explaining why you aren't accepting it.
+If you are uncertain, ask a chair for guidance.

+If a contributor makes a comment that raises what you believe to be a new issue, create an issue for them.
+If the issue has an obvious solution, consider creating a pull request.
+It doesn't matter what venue the issue was raised in, email, issue discussion, a pull request review, capturing issues quickly ensures that problems become visible and can be tracked.

+This takes a little more effort, but these simple steps can help encourage contributions, which will ultimately improve the quality of your document.

 # Internet-Drafts